 We wish to thank our colleagues from NPCC Task Force of System Protection (TFSP) and System Protection Misoperation Review Working Group (SP-7) who reviewed and provided insight and expertise that greatly assisted in the analysis and ultimately the writing of this paper.
-We also would like to thank Staff from adjacent NPCC Regions who corresponded with us in the analysis of their Regional misoperation data in 2017.
-We especially wish to thank Irene Lu from National Grid for her encouragement and Philip Fedora from NPCC for his review and support in this effort.
+We also would like to thank Staff from two other NERC Regions who corresponded with us in the analysis of their Regional misoperation data in 2017.
+We especially wish to thank Irene Lu from National Grid for her encouragement.